incrementalcapitalist/typescript-amplifier/README.md

 ---

-# AWS Amplify Starter Template
+# TypeScript Amplifier: AWS Amplify Gen 2 Starter Template

-This repository provides a starter template for AWS Amplify development.
-It includes bash scripts that automate the setup of the necessary tools and configuration for AWS Amplify on a new environment, supporting both Generation 1 (Gen 1) and Generation 2 (Gen 2) Amplify configurations.
+This repository provides a starter template for AWS Amplify Gen 2 development with TypeScript and React.
+It includes a bash script (`initialize.bash`) that automates the setup of the necessary tools and configuration for AWS Amplify on a new environment.

 ## Table of Contents